noamraph/nix-pills/pills/08-generic-builders.md

 1. Exit the build on any error with `set -e`.

-2. First `unset PATH`, because it\'s initially set to a non-existent path.
+2. First `unset PATH`, because it's initially set to a non-existent path.

-3. We\'ll see this below in detail, however for each path in `$buildInputs`, we append `bin` to `PATH`.
+3. We'll see this below in detail, however for each path in `$buildInputs`, we append `bin` to `PATH`.

 4. Unpack the source.